Profile information

 Description

-Permaculture project with idea and space to create a eco-village.
+Permaculture project with idea and space to create an eco-village.

 The quinta is located in Alto Alentejo 2 km from Portalegre.
-Fifteen hectares whit magical forests and a beautiful valley provided by seventeen sources and several mines with healthy water.
+Fifteen hectares with magical forests and a beautiful valley provided by seventeen sources and several mines with healthy water where three people live permanently: Alex, coming from healthcare, Isabel, a communication manager and Michel, a carpenter who is the founder of the project.
+There is also one dog, five cats, five chickens and seven sheeps.

-The Projekt is now in the phase where I want to open it so that more people can live here.
-Because parts of the ruins are now ready for occupancy, I have space for people who want to stay longer, which can bring new and stronger dynamics throughout the year, not like before, when there was only a lot going on in the summer months.
+The project is now in the phase when it’s open so that more people can live here.
+Because parts of the ruins are ready for occupancy, there is space for people who want to stay longer, which can bring new and stronger dynamics throughout the year, not like before, when there was only a lot going on in the summer months.

 Please bring:

-And now to the initial project of building a small community project.
+And now to the initial project of building a small ecovillage.

-When I bought this wonderful land in 2016 that was after my permaculture course.
-I knew because of the size of the project, there would be a lot of work that could not be done alone.
-And that there is space and development opportunities for more people here
+When Michel bought this wonderful land in 2016 that was after his permaculture course.
+He knew because of the size of the project, there would be a lot of work that could not be done alone.
+And that there was space and development opportunities for more people here

-Now 7 years later this idea is still open and presenter then ever.
+Now this idea is still open and more present then ever.

-My idea of how this can work together is that we agree on a few basic life goals.
-Byond that there is plenty of space for private life.
+The idea of how this can work together is that we agree on a few basic life goals.
+Beyond that there is plenty of space for private life.
 More like a village life with community projects such as maintenance, gardens and animals.

--Ecology: I would rather address people who share ecological values without becoming too ideological (e.g. we now have a tractor and other small machines that make noise although we are convinced of the basic ideas of permaculture.
-At the beginning we were more uncompromising , I tried to get support from volunteer work, but I didn’t get the job done and besides, you cannot ask too much of the volunteer work, that comes very close to exploitation).
+- Ecology: we would rather address people who share ecological values without becoming too ideological (e.g. we have a tractor and other small machines that make noise although we are convinced of the basic ideas of permaculture.
+At the beginning, the project was more uncompromising .
+Michel tried to get support from volunteer work, but he didn’t get the job done and besides, you cannot ask too much of the volunteer work, that comes very close to exploitation).

 Hope the text here finds resonance and something emerges ...